-The Company has the following revenue transaction types: (1) Product Sale Only, (2) Laser Advantage Program (LAP), (3) Extended Warranty, (4) System Repairs (outside of warranty) and (5) Royalty Revenue.
+The Company has the following revenue transaction types: (1) Product Sale Only, (2) Laser Advantage Program ("LAP"), (3) Service Contracts, (4) System Repairs (outside of warranty), (5) Royalty Revenue and (6) Exclusive Distribution Rights.

 (1) Product Sale Only: The Company's products consist of laser consoles, delivery devices and consumable instrumentation, including laser probes.
 The Company's products are currently sold for use by ophthalmologists specializing in the treatment of glaucoma and retinal diseases.
 Inside the United States and Germany the products are sold directly to the end users.
 In other countries outside of the United States and Germany, the Company utilizes independent, third-party distributors to market and sell the Company's products.
-There is no continuing obligation subsequent to the shipment to the distributors.
+There is no continuing obligation subsequent to the shipment to these distributors.